-We offer a variety of different options for travelers, some with small minimums, many without.
-We also have some fantastic private guided walking or biking trips that can be organized for any small group of eight or more, with dates to suit your schedule.
-Our exciting African Safaris are offered as a group trip, but can also be booked on a private basis, for groups or individuals, to suit your travel schedule.
-And of course we have our pre-scheduled Go Get Lost group trips.
-The very nature of these experiences require a minimum number of people for the trip to depart.
-For example, most group Walking or Biking tours require a minimum of eight travelers, Via Ferrata climbing tours require six, Ski tours need at least six, Sailing trips need twelve, Safaris need six.
+The very nature of our off-the-beaten-path small-group experiences require a minimum number of people for the trip to depart.
+Most group Walking, EASY EXPLORING or FOOD & WINE tours require a minimum of eight to ten travelers.
+Private yacht charters may have a higher minimum.
 If you’re one of the first people to deposit on a trip, we’ll notify you by e-mail as soon as we have the minimum number.
 Aside from a few rare exceptions, we seldom cancel a group trip due to low enrollment.
 As soon as we have the minimum number of travelers you can finalize your airline arrangements.
 Please do not purchase any non-refundable airline tickets before your trip is confirmed.

 What is the best way to book my airfare?

 Go Get Lost® tours are usually “land only” packages; airfare is not included in the pricing of a tour.
 Do not book any flights or order non-refundable airline tickets until you have verified that you are accepted on the Go Get Lost® tour and that the tour has the minimum number of people to insure its departure, (if there is a minimum).
 We will notify all travelers by e-mail when a trip and the dates are confirmed.
 When arranging your flights, remember to allow for plenty of time between connecting flights for airline delays due to weather, etc.